 When covid-19 took hold in the United States, large parts of the economy were closed to stem the spread of the virus.
 The administration of FINRA licensing exams has not been immune to the shut down.
 This crisis has caused unique problems and challenges for regulators, broker-dealers and test-takers alike.
 As the Prometric test centers closed, test-takers who were preparing for their financial services exams were left in a lurch.
 Many individuals who had been preparing for months and who had invested hundreds of hours to ensure success, had their examinations canceled or were shut out completely.
 Broker-dealers during this time have not fared any better.
 From a regulatory standpoint, broker-dealers have not been able to meet the licensing requirements for agents and principals.
 As a result, many firms have incurred substantial costs and delays as they try to meet their staffing and organizational goals.
 As the industry grappled with the uncertainty relating to the duration of the closures, FINRA began searching for a potential solution.
 FINRA has taken extraordinary and somewhat shocking steps to keep the licensing process moving forward.
 In response to the covid-19 pandemic, FINRA has worked closely with Prometric to develop a system which would allow test takers to sit for their FINRA licensing examinations remotely.
 Initially FINRA will offer the SIE, Series 6, 7, 65 and 66 examinations online.
 Remote testing for these examinations was scheduled to begin May 11th with test dates beginning May 24th.
-However, FINRA has stated that more time is now needed to validate the system.
-When launched, students who would like to take their examinations in this format may take their exam from a personal or work computer provided that there is a video camera attached allowing Prometric to monitor the testing session.
+However, FINRA stated that more time was needed to validate the system.
+FINRA finallly launched online testing in July, students who would like to take their examinations in this format may take their exam from a personal or work computer provided that there is a video camera attached allowing Prometric to monitor the testing session.

 For years industry participants and test-takers have been clamoring for the opportunity to take the examinations online and for years it had been out of the question.
 The proprietary and confidential nature of the examinations are absolutely essential to ensure their validity.
 Perhaps prior to now, the technology had not been available to ensure the safety of the examination or to properly monitor test-takers from a distance.
 FINRA clearly believes that it has developed the systems required to administer examinations remotely.
 As it is currently outlined, Prometric staff members will be monitoring test-takers through the video cameras to ensure candidates are not using reference material and to ensure their identity.
 Further, FINRA has indicated that Prometrics will be monitoring the session using ”other methods”.
 We can only speculate as to what these other methods may be.
 However, this would seem to indicate that there will be technology embedded either in the examination itself or placed on the test-takers computer to further ensure the validity of the testing process.
 If successful, FINRA plans to further rollout remote testing to other examinations including principal exams such as the series 24 and 26.